 - Date the piece

-Items without hallmarks may be foreign silver or silver-plated, which can affect value significantly.
+Items without hallmarks may still be silver, but are often silver-plated or foreign, which can significantly affect value.

 Most silver items have 4–5 hallmark stamps, each revealing different information about the piece.